 Several surgical options for brachial plexus injuries in babies include nerve grafts, nerve transfers, and muscle transfers.
 The specific surgical approach will depend on the location and severity of the injury.

 - Kaijomaa, M, et al: (2021).
-Impact of simulation training on the management of shoulder dystocia and incidence of permanent brachial plexus birth injury: An observational study.
+Impact of simulation training on managing shoulder dystocia and incidence of permanent brachial plexus birth injury: An observational study.
 BJOG: An International Journal of Obstetrics & Gynaecology.
 PMID: 36052568. doi: 10.1111/1471-0528.17278.
-This Finish study aimed to investigate the effect of a simulation training program on managing shoulder dystocia (SD) and the incidence of permanent brachial plexus birth injury (BPBI) in Helsinki University Women's Hospital.
-So does being a better trained doctor limit the number of brachial plexus injuries.
-The study analyzed the data collected from 2010 to 2019, dividing the period into pre- and post-training phases.
-The results showed that despite an increase in SD risk factors, the number of permanent BPBI cases decreased significantly after the implementation of the simulation training program.
+This Finish study aimed to investigate the effect of a simulation training program on managing shoulder dystocia (SD) and the incidence of permanent brachial plexus birth injury (BPBI) at Helsinki University Women’s Hospital.
+So does being a better-trained doctor limit the number of brachial plexus injuries.
+The study analyzed the data from 2010 to 2019, dividing the period into pre- and post-training phases.
+The results showed that despite an increase in SD risk factors, the number of permanent BPBI cases decreased significantly after implementing the simulation training program.
 The most significant change in SD management was the increased incidence of successful delivery of the posterior arm.

 - Morrow, et al. (2021).
 Long-Term Hand Function Outcomes of the Surgical Management of Complete Brachial Plexus Birth Injury.
 The Journal of Hand Surgery.
 This study investigated long-term hand function outcomes of children suffering from brachial plexus birth injuries that underwent a primary nerve reconstruction.
-The researchers found that over 80 percent of patients were able to adequately perform bimanual tasks at 8 years old.
-They concluded that primary nerve reconstructions improved hand function in children that suffered from brachial plexus birth injuries.
+The researchers found that over 80 percent of patients could adequately perform bimanual tasks at eight years old.
+They concluded that primary nerve reconstructions improved hand function in children with brachial plexus birth injuries.

 - Nickel, K. J., et al. (2021).
 Nerve Transfer Is Superior to Nerve Grafting for Suprascapular Nerve Reconstruction in Obstetrical Brachial Plexus Birth Injury: A Meta-Analysis.
 HAND.
-This review looked at whether nerve transfers were superior to nerve grafting in treating a brachial plexus birth injury.
+This review examined whether nerve transfers were superior to nerve grafting in treating a brachial plexus birth injury.
 The researchers examined four studies on this subject.
-They found that nerve transfers were associated with greater shoulder rotation than nerve grafting.
-The researchers also found that patients who underwent nerve grafts were more at risk of undergoing a secondary shoulder procedure.
-They concluded that nerve transfers were associated with improved shoulder rotations and lower secondary shoulder procedure rates.
+They found nerve transfers associated with greater shoulder rotation than nerve grafting.
+The researchers also found that nerve graft patients were more at risk of undergoing a secondary shoulder procedure.
+They concluded nerve transfers were associated with improved shoulder rotations and lower secondary shoulder procedure rates.